postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/new-relic.md

 ## Manually view and query data in New Relic

-As soon as your monitor runs, Postman starts sending metrics data to New Relic.
+When your monitor runs, Postman starts sending metrics data to New Relic.
 Once the data is present in New Relic, you can query and display metrics.

 In New Relic, select **Browse data** and then select **Metrics**.
 To view Postman monitor results, search for metrics that begin with `postman`.
 You can create queries to customize the graph displayed.
 New Relic also has a query builder to help you construct advanced searches.